 9. Which of the following defines the expected results of a test?
 Test case specification or test design specification.

-10. Which is a benefit of test independence?
+10. What is the benefit of test independence?

 It avoids author bias in defining effective tests.

 11. As part of which test process do you determine the exit criteria?

 The exit criteria is determined on the bases of ‘Test Planning’.

 Testing performed by potential customers at their own locations.